-Press the preprogrammed Reprogram Request button to send reprogram request to the dispatcher.
+Press the preprogrammed Reprogram Request button to send reprogram request to the dispatcher. for to Rpgm then press the Menu Select button directly below Rpgm to send reprogram request to the dispatcher.

-The display shows RPGM and PLS WAIT.
+The display shows Reprgrm rqst and Please wait.

 If you hear five beeps, the dispatcher has acknowledged the reprogram request.
-The display shows ACK ROVD and the radio returns to the Home screen.
+The display shows Ack received and the radio returns to the Home screen.

-If the dispatcher does not acknowledge the reprogram request within six seconds, you hear a low-pitched alert tone and the display shows NO ACK.
+If the dispatcher does not acknowledge the reprogram request within six seconds, you hear a low-pitched alert tone and the display shows No acknowledge.
+Try again or press at to cancel and return to the Home screen.